angband/angband/docs/command.rst

 Interact with visuals - option submenu
   Allow you to interact with visuals.
 You may load or save visuals from user pref files, or modify the attr/char mappings for the monsters, objects, and terrain features.
-You must use the "redraw" command ('^R') to redraw the map after changing attr/char mappings.
+You must use the "redraw" command ('^r') to redraw the map after changing attr/char mappings.
 NOTE: It is generally easier to modify visuals via the "knowledge" menus.